SolomonFoskaay/AiHiPUniversity/user/blogs/Svelte-SvelteKit-303-Advanced-Build-And-Deploy-Ai-Chatbot-Website/index.md

           - README.md
 ```

 ### 🔖 Exercise 3

 Implement the API calls and handle the responses and test the endpoint with your name as the custom response on the get request.
-Screenshot and add to your exercises repo for submition.
+Screenshot and add to your exercises repo for submission.

 #### 🍻 Challenge 3